Searchlight Cyber Analysts

 insider threat cyberattacks

 Insider threat is when an organization’s security is undermined by someone within the perimeter – either an employee, contractor, or third party that has privileged access.
 Cybercriminals use insiders to steal company data or to provide them with access to the network, which they can then use for malicious means.
+Which must be considered as a part of your cyber threat model.

 We regularly observe evidence of insider threat on the dark web – both employees posting on forums to attract buyers in the cybercriminal community, and cybercriminals trying to recruit insiders.
 For example, in October 2023 the ransomware group Everest was observed trying to recruit malicious insiders to conduct its attacks.
 For more information on how you can spot and disrupt insider threat by monitoring the dark web, download our report: Combating Insider Threat with Dark Web Intelligence.